orlicekm/CsharpCourse/Lectures/Lecture03/PITCHME.md

     * *TCP/IP socket**
     * ⋮
 * **Fundamental operations**
-  * *Reading* - ransfer of data from a stream into a data structure,
+  * *Reading* - transfer of data from a stream into a data structure,
   * *Writing* - transfer of data from a data structure into a stream.
   * *Seeking*(optional) - querying and modifying the current position within a stream